 ELECTROSTATIC DISCHARGE (ESD)

-Is a standard for the Development of an Electrostatic Discharge Control program for protection of Electrical and Electronic parts, assemblies and equipment.
+The ESD Association has a new ESD Control Program standard: ANSI/ESD S20.20 for the Development of an Electrostatic Discharge Control Program for - Protection of Electrical and Electronic Parts, Assemblies and Equipment (Excluding Electrically Initiated Explosive Devices).

 Utilized by many international OEM's and serving as the replacement for Mil-std 1686, the ESD s20.20